 The second lawsuit against Coconino County Sheriff’s Office policy of honoring ICE detainers has survived where last year's lawsuit on the topic was dismissed.

-In early February, Immigration and Customs Enforcement dropped its detainer on Jose Montelongo-Morales, who is the focus of the class action lawsuit against Coconino County Sheriff Jim Driscoll and Coconino County Jail Commander Matt Figueroa.
+In early February, Immigration and Customs Enforcement dropped its detainer on Jose Montelongo-Morales, who is the focus of the lawsuit against Coconino County Sheriff Jim Driscoll and Coconino County Jail Commander Matt Figueroa.

-The class action lawsuit concerns Coconino County Sheriff’s Office’s policy on ICE detainers, which are requests to local law enforcement agencies that ask the facility to hold people suspected of being undocumented for up to two days longer than what their local charges require.
+The lawsuit concerns Coconino County Sheriff’s Office’s policy on ICE detainers, which are requests to local law enforcement agencies that ask the facility to hold people suspected of being undocumented for up to two days longer than what their local charges require.

 John Masterson, an attorney for Driscoll and Figueroa, declined to comment but referred to their court filings.
 Masterson wrote in a court document that without the detainer, Montelongo lacks standing to continue the lawsuit.
 But Montelongo’s lawyers disagree, saying they will continue with the suit despite their opponent’s protests.

 Billy Peard, a lawyer with the American Civil Liberties Union who joined lawyer Lee Phillips in representing Montelongo, explained that they hope to turn their lawsuit into a class action lawsuit.
 Class action lawsuits are meant for types of cases when an individual can act on behalf of a larger group, like people who are undocumented.

 “This case has never been about just one person.
 It’s been about principle,” Peard said.
 “The principle that, from our perspective, someone who makes mistakes and makes nonviolent offenses locally should be dealt with through the traditional justice system like everyone else.”